Curricular Learning Communities (CLC)

 A learning community is “Any one of a variety of curricular structures that link together several existing courses—or actually restructure the material entirely—so that students have opportunities for deeper understanding and integration of the material they are learning and more interaction with one another and their teachers are fellow participants in the learning enterprise.”
 (Gabelnick, MacGregor, Mathews, and Smith, 1990, p.
 19.)

 What types of courses comprise the CLCs at Missouri State?

-In fall 2012 we will have several cohorts of linked courses for our curricular learning communities.
-The most common linkage is GEP 101 combined with ENG 110 and COM 115.
-However, if you are interested in REL,BMS, LLT or CIS they will also be available in our upcoming cohorts.
+In fall 2013 we will have several cohorts of linked courses for our curricular learning communities.
+The most common linkage is GEP 101 combined with another course.
+Options include BMS 110., COM 115, and CRM 210.

 What is a living learning community?